michaelerlihson/scientific-resources/README.md

 The repo contains three main parts:

 - Deep Learning Paper Reviews(mostly in Hebrew)

-- * `1.
-Learning Resources <#1-learning--resources>`_
 - Learning Materials on Data Science and Machine Learning Includes content about programming (mostly python), Machine Learning book, mathematical tools required to master Machine Learning, interesting Math resources (all in English)

 - Slidesets (WIP), which I presented in meetups and lectures